iutools/iutools/doc/test-plan.md

   - every additional hit is a superstring of the QUERY_WORD
 - Inspect the entry for the QUERY_WORD
   - Title bar of the Word Entry window shows the QUERY_WORD in both latin and syllabics.
-    - The first script should be the script used to enter the QUERY_WORD.
+    - The first script should be the PREFERRED script and the second one should be the other script.
-      In other words, if we entered the QUERY_WORD in latin, then the word should appear as latin/syllabics.
-Otherwise, it should appear as syllabics/latin.
-  - Everything else is displayed in the  script used to enter the QUERY_WORD, except for:
+  - Everything else is displayed in the PREFERRED script, except for:
     - text that is in English.
     - Inuktitut text for the bilingual examples (which at the moment are always in latin)